vireddy87/LibrarySample/README.md

     * The logic encapsulated by these calls should be supported and verified by at least one unit test.

-**_NOTE:_ Candidates should prioritise good architecture, then performance over memory.
-Where possible, data should be ‘lazy loaded’ once, then retained for future requests.**
+**NOTE:** Candidates should prioritise good architecture, then performance over memory.
+Where possible, data should be ‘lazy loaded’ once, then retained for future requests.

-**_NOTE:_ For this task, candidates can assume that the list of books - and the contents of each book - will not change for the duration of the user session.**

 ### The UI calls the WebAPI API detailed above:
 1. To retrieve the book titles, these are displayed to the user as HTML DOM elements added to the document tree.